What Does Mullein Tea Taste Like?

 Origin and History

-The mullein plant is native to Europe and Asia, but it has been naturalized in North America and other parts of the world.
+The mullein plant originates in Europe and Asia but now grows naturally across North America and other parts of the world.
 The plant has a long history of medicinal use, dating back to ancient times.
 The Greeks and Romans used mullein to treat respiratory problems, while Native Americans used it to make poultices for wounds and burns.

 Botanical Characteristics

 The mullein plant is a biennial herb that can grow up to six feet tall.
-It has large, fuzzy leaves that are light green in color and covered with fine hairs.
+It has large, fuzzy leaves that are light green and covered with fine hairs.
 The plant produces tall spikes of yellow flowers that bloom in mid-summer.
-The flowers are small, but they are numerous and densely arranged on the spike.
+The flowers are small but numerous, densely arranged on the spike.

-Mullein tea is made from the leaves and flowers of the mullein plant.
-The leaves are harvested in the first year of growth, while the flowers are harvested in the second year.
-The leaves and flowers are dried and then steeped in hot water to make the tea.
+Herbalists make mullein tea from the leaves and flowers of the plant.
+Harvesters collect the leaves in the first year and the flowers in the second.
+You dry both and steep them in hot water to make the tea.

 Brewing Mullein Tea